-In the last two years, the Topeka Rescue Mission Ministries division, now called Restore Hope, reached out in love, rescue and restoration to more than 130 victims of human trafficking who were residing in our own city.
+Since 2014, the Topeka Rescue Mission Ministries division, Restore Hope, has reached out in love, from intervention to stabilization to more than 275 victims of human trafficking.

 Listen to Barry Feaker's interview on KJIL 99.1, Great Plains Christian Radio, about the War on Human Trafficking.